About LEGOLAND California VIP Experience

 In case anyone needs to be encouraged, the entire elevator is decorated with wallpaper designed with dancing LEGO characters.

 Our room was on the second floor, which is resplendent with pirate decor from floor to ceiling!
-It’s a totally immersive theme experience that’s made complete by a talking, kid-size pirate models that greets guests as they pass by.
+It’s a totally immersive theme experience that’s made complete by a talking, kid-size pirate models that greet guests as they pass by.

 LEGOLAND Hotel Rooms: Themed vs. Fully-Themed